SJHageman/udacity-drl-maddpg/README.md

 The environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

 ## Environment setup
 Some steps are required to set up the environment.
+This is what was used to setup the environment on my Windows 10 computer.

 1. Clone this repository and the [DRL nanodegree repo](https://github.com/udacity/deep-reinforcement-learning)
 2. Download the Unity environment from [here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86_64.zip) for Windows x86-64.